AnisHerdev/youtube-video-speed-enhancer/README.md

 ## Features

-- Increase video speed with the `+` key.
+- Increase video speed with the `+` key or popup.
-- Decrease video speed with the `-` key.
+- Decrease video speed with the `-` key or popup.
+- Change the speed jump rate using the popup.
+- Reset the speed to normal
 - Speed range: 0.0x to 10.0x.
-- Change the speed jump rate using the popup

 ## Popup Screenshot

-Below is a screenshot of the popup interface where you can adjust the speed jump rate:
+Below is a screenshot of the popup interface where you can adjust the speed jump rate and the video speed:

 ![Popup Screenshot](./assets/popupScreenShot.png)